Date: 18 July 2017. Small Powerboat

 help solidify your opinions about life aboard that model.
 Boat

 layout is important to me.
 I wanted a galley up.
-Many wish more
+Many wish for more

 Ron of Doodle Bug, formerly Aces &